fieldtrip/website/development/project/statistics.md

 1.  existing statistical tests have to be refitted under the common structure
 2.  handling of critical values has to be implemented consistently (required for parametric tests and clustering)
 3.  missing values have to be dealt with (if possible)
-4.  multiple comparison corrections have to be implemented consistently, (not only maxStat and clusterSum, but also Bonferoni and FDR)
+4.  multiple comparison corrections have to be implemented consistently, (not only maxStat and clusterSum, but also Bonferroni and FDR)

 ## Step 3: ensure that the efficiency of the implementation is adequate for real-world use